torvalds/linux/Documentation/process/submitting-patches.rst

 ----------------------------------------------------------------------

 The Reported-by tag gives credit to people who find bugs and report them and it hopefully inspires them to help us again in the future.
+The tag is intended for bugs; please do not use it to credit feature requests.
+The tag should be followed by a Link: tag pointing to the report, unless the report is not available on the web.
 Please note that if the bug was reported in private, then ask for permission first before using the Reported-by tag.
-The tag is intended for bugs; please do not use it to credit feature requests.

 A Tested-by: tag indicates that the patch has been successfully tested (in some environment) by the person named.
 This tag informs maintainers that